SteenOmicsLab/FLEXIQuantLF/README.md

 `-o, --output_folder PATH`
     Path to the folder in which the output files should be placed
 `-r, --reference TEXT`
-    Reference sample identifier.
-This must match the "Group" column value of the reference samples
+    Based on this, FLEXIQuant-LF determines which sample(s) to use as reference sample(s).
+This needs to match exactly
+    the value in the "Group" column for all samples that shall be taken as reference.
+If more than one sample is given
+    (e.g. in case of a control group) FLEXIQuant-LF calculates the median intensity over all reference  samples for each
+    peptide.

 **Optional arguments:**